mirkomarras/kgglm/README.md

 on entity and relation representations for several steps along the pipeline, with knowledge completion and path reasoning being the most influential.
-Despite their similarities, the most effective representation methods for these steps differ, leading to inefficien- cies, limited representativeness, and reduced interpretability.
-In this paper, we introduce **KGGLM**, a decoder-only Transformer model designed for generalizable knowledge representation learning to support recommendation.
+Despite their similarities, the most effective representation methods for these steps differ, leading to inefficiencies, limited representativeness, and reduced interpretability.
+In this paper, we introduce KGGLM, a decoder-only Transformer model designed for generalizable knowledge representation learning to support recommendation.
 The model is trained on generic paths sampled from the knowledge graph to capture foundational pat- terns, and then fine-tuned on paths specific of the downstream step (knowledge completion and path reasoning in our case).
-Experiments on ML1M and LFM1M show that KGGLM beats twenty-two baselines in effectiveness under both knowledge completion and recommendation.*
+Experi- ments on ML1M and LFM1M show that KGGLM beats twenty-two baselines in effectiveness under both knowledge completion and recommendation.*
+# Paper
+Paper under publication.

 # Setup
 It is possible to download weights and sampled paths here: [[**Link**](https://shorturl.at/EIZ8T)]